 Reality check.
 Humans don’t care about your product or service.
-They care about their own problems much more than they care about your products.
-It is time to reverse and think as human-centered content creation.
+They care about their own problems much more than they care about your company.
+It’s time to reverse direction and think towards a more human-centered approach to your digital marketing.
 Because of this reality, content is crucial.
-All types of human centered marketing content: blog content, video content, and social media content.
+All types of human-centered marketing content — blog content, video content, community content, forums, and social media content — are relevant to staying competitive in the B2B industry.

 Content is a method to connect with humans — and help them better understand their challenges and to problem-solve to a solution.

 What is human-centered marketing?

 “Human-centered design is a creative approach to problem-solving […] It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor-made to suit their needs.” — IDEO

 The human-centered theory is usually tied to user-experience and working through design challenges for mobile applications, websites, and services.
 But it doesn’t have to be all about UX.
 It can (and should) also be formally applied to digital marketing.

 Why is empathy a major piece?

-Empathy and understanding are at the core of human centered marketing content.
+Empathy is at the core of human-centered marketing content.
 In order to stay competitive in the digital world, we need to create marketing content that is intertwined with human understanding.

 This begins with empathy.